 It has to bring your car to a halt no matter the weather and the speed you are traveling at.
 It is also constantly exposed to water, snow, dirt, mud, and sand as well as sudden rises and drops in temperature.

 It’s not that hard to understand why it may sometimes cry for help and start making weird sounds.
-Brakes are not complicated systems so identifying the different noises they make, where they come from and fixing them is usually quite easy.
+Brakes are not complicated systems.
+Identifying the different noises they make, where they come from, and fixing them is usually quite easy.

 How the braking system works

-To understand why brake can suddenly become noisy, you first need to understand how the brake system works and what components are moving when the brakes are applied.
+To understand why brakes can suddenly become noisy, you first need to understand how the brake system works and what components are moving when the brakes are applied.

 When you step on the brake pedal, a lever pushes a piston into a narrow cylinder filled with hydraulic fluid.
 This sends the pressurized fluid to the brakes of the car.
 Brake fluid can’t be compressed so the pressure will be equally applied to all four brakes.